-Port Mapping supports multiple ports to PVC and bridging groups.
+Port Mapping supports multiple port to PVC and bridging groups.
 Each group will perform as an independent network.
 To support this feature, you must create mapping groups with appropriate LAN and WAN interfaces using the Add button.
 The Remove button will remove the grouping and add the ungrouped interfaces to the Default group.
-Only the default group has IP interface.